 If waterproof is what you want, the vivofit is the only option.

 My biggest concern with Fitibit's line of products is tracking accuracy.
 I feel they greatly overcompensate when it comes to step count, calories burned, and distance.
 This makes it really hard for me to recommend it over other offerings I feel are far more accurate.
 However, the Flex is one of the most fashionable bands on the market.
 Fitbit even offers an attractive array of colored bands on their website you can swap yours for.

 If you're willing to forego accuracy to make a fashion statement, there's no arguing that the Flex is a nice looking product.

 - $99 - Buy Now

 7. Who should buy an UP24?

-The UP24 is by far the most comfortable fitness tracker out of the bunch and the easiest to take off and put back on.
+The UP24 is by far the most comfortable fitness tracker out of the bunch, and by far the most accurate in my experience.
 The battery lasts a reasonable amount of time due to the lack of a display and the app is well done.
 It's also the best at tracking sleeping patterns.

 For those who are the most about comfort and tracking sleep habits, the UP24 is what you want.